 By default, the Load terrain as map layer checkbox option is checked to load the revised terrain grid as a layer in the Map Data Layers panel.
 Click the pencil icon to rename the layer.

 The user can select the CRS to be used for the revised terrain grid.
 By default, the software uses the project CRS.

 The user can check the Overwrite existing terrain layer checkbox option to overwrite an existing terrain layer (if one exists) with the revised terrain layer.

-After the options for stamping the terrain geometry have been defined, click the [Apply] button and the software will generate the revised terrain grid and, as an additional option, load the DEM file as a layer in the Map Data Layers panel.
+After the options for stamping the terrain geometry have been defined, click the [Stamp] button and the software will generate the revised terrain grid and, as an additional option, load the DEM file as a layer in the Map Data Layers panel.